ghostzali/romanconv/readme.md

 ## User Stories

--   [ ] User should be able to enter one Roman number in an input field
+-   [X] User should be able to enter one Roman number in an input field
--   [ ] User could see the results in a single output field containing the decimal (base 10) equivalent of the roman number that was entered by pressing a button
+-   [X] User could see the results in a single output field containing the decimal (base 10) equivalent of the roman number that was entered by pressing a button
--   [ ] If a wrong symbol is entered, the User should see an error
+-   [X] If a wrong symbol is entered, the User should see an error

 ## Bonus features

--   [ ] User could see the conversion to be made automatically as I type
--   [ ] User should be able to convert from decimal to Roman (vice-versa)
+-   [X] User should be able to convert from decimal to Roman (vice-versa)

 ## Useful links and resources